theinformationretrievers/cosc345/report.md

 Jet has almost finished his undergrad computer science and is starting honours next year.
 He has experience with C++ in the context of graphics and computer vision, as well as designs skills and some artistic ability.

-Cody

-Third year computer science student with an information science minor, including 4 years of experience in IT.
-This is my third team based software project.
-I have experience in NLP, doing research over the summer, which should hopefully prove useful for this project.
+Cody is a third year computer science student with an information science minor, including 4 years of experience in IT.
+This is his third team based software project.
+He has experience in NLP, doing research over the summer, which should hopefully prove useful for this project.

 # What datasets are we using?